Talbott scores three TDs in Mark Twain win

 "We are not thrilled about giving up 13 points because that's how great our defense has been," Leake said.
 "But Louisiana did some complicated things.
 They had some quad formations.
 They did some tricky things and broke out something we haven't seen yet."

-Mark Twain (8-1) will either be a No. 2 or No. 3 seed in the Class 1 District 2 tournament and will host a first round district game on Friday, Oct.
+Mark Twain (8-1) will be the No. 2 seed in the Class 1 District 2 tournament and will host a first round district game against Principia (0-7) on Friday, Oct.
 29.

 Eight wins are the most by a Tigers team since 2016.